syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 ## Adding Subtitle to chart

-Using subTitle option you can add [subTitle](../api/ejchart.html#members:title-subtitle) to chart title and customize its [font](../api/ejchart.html#members:title-subtitle-font).
+By using the subTitle option, you can add the [subTitle](../api/ejchart.html#members:title-subtitle) to the chart title and customize its [font](../api/ejchart.html#members:title-subtitle-font).

 {% highlight js %}